surya-murugan-ai/finance10/USER_MANUAL.md

-# QRT Closure Agent Platform - User Manual (Python/FastAPI Version)
+# QRT Closure Agent Platform - User Manual (Multitenant Architecture)

 ## Overview

-The QRT Closure Agent Platform has been successfully refactored from Node.js/TypeScript to Python/FastAPI, providing enhanced AI integration, improved performance, and better scalability for financial automation workflows.
+The QRT Closure Agent Platform is a comprehensive multitenant financial automation platform that enables multiple companies to use the same system while maintaining complete data isolation and security.
+Built with Python/FastAPI backend and React frontend, the platform provides enhanced AI integration, improved performance, and enterprise-grade scalability for financial automation workflows.

 ## Getting Started